Sanctimony Desecrates Excommunication

 The sanctimonious are right: Jesus doesn’t accept everyone and everything.
 Most particularly, Jesus doesn’t accept those who would misuse religion as an excuse for sanctimony.
 No other receives a greater condemnation from him, or even a passionate condemnation from him.
 It seems to me that this is because sanctimony desecrates religion itself, making the greatest evil of that which should be the greatest good, using the unparalleled social power of religion against each other instead of for each other.
 Today, sanctimony desecrated the ordinance of excommunication.

-[Thanks for reading!
-You might also like "Post-Secularism and the Resurrecting God".]
+If you like these thoughts, you might also like “Post-Secularism and the Resurrecting God.”